Anon-Planet/thgtoa/docs/changelog/index.md

 CI/CD pipeline split into independent stages, dark PDF quality improved, release signing automated, and the changelog now updates itself on every build.
 Skipping v1.2.2 which was a placeholder and contained broken Python unsuitable for a tag/release.

-!!! success "Added"
+???+ tip "Added"

     - **Dark mode PDF** (`scripts/convert.py`): pixel-level converter replaces the broken `--prefers-color-scheme=dark` Chromium flag.
 Produces a 200 DPI hacker-themed PDF (`#1f1f31` background, `#e0e0e0` text, `#5e8bde` links) with batched page processing to avoid OOM on large documents.
     - **Three independent CI workflows** replacing the old monolithic `build-sign-release.yml`:
-        - `build.yml` — builds PDFs and uploads them as an artifact; no secrets required, can be re-run freely.
+        - `build.yml`: builds PDFs and uploads them as an artifact; no secrets required, can be re-run freely.
-        - `sign.yml` — downloads the PDF artifact, computes SHA-256 and BLAKE2b hashes, GPG-signs all outputs, and uploads a `signatures` artifact.
+        - `sign.yml`: downloads the PDF artifact, computes SHA-256 and BLAKE2b hashes, GPG-signs all outputs, and uploads a `signatures` artifact.
 Can be re-run against any historical build.
-        - `release.yml` — downloads both artifacts, uploads to VirusTotal, and publishes a tagged GitHub Release with all 12 assets attached.
+        - `release.yml`: downloads both artifacts, uploads to VirusTotal, and publishes a tagged GitHub Release with all 12 assets attached.
 Can be triggered manually against any previous sign run.
     - **`scripts/update_changelog.py`**: reads `git log` since the last version tag, categorises commits by conventional-commit prefix, and prepends a new entry to this file automatically after each successful build.
     - **`changelog.yml`** workflow: commits the auto-generated changelog entry back to `main` after every build, with `dry_run` and `manual_version` dispatch inputs for safe local testing.
     - **`scripts/tag_release.py`**: interactive guided helper for maintainers to create GPG-signed annotated tags.
 Checks clean tree and branch, auto-increments the version, pulls the message from the changelog, resolves the release signing key, creates and verifies the tag, then prints the push command.